'We brought our chairs but we won't be in them for long'

 Gregory Hartzog said he enjoyed Brena's performance last year and was looking forward to a repeat performance Tuesday.

 “We brought our chairs but we won’t be in them for long!”
-Bunna said.
+Brunna said.

 She said the trio, all from Grand Haven, love going to all of the Coast Guard activities throughout the festival.